 RTG holds a 40% interest in Mt.
 Labo Exploration and Development Corporation ("Mt.
-Labo") which holds the highgrade Copper and Gold Mabilo Project in the Philippines.
+Labo") which holds the high-grade Copper and Gold Mabilo Project in the Philippines, together with a 2% net smelter royalty over the Mabilo Project.
 Mt.
-Labo has secured the Mining Permit, the successful Final Award in the SIAC matter, won the Setting Aside action of Galeo Equipment Corporation ("Galeo") in Singapore and secured an offer of debt finance and offtake agreement for development of Stage 1, the DSO.
-Mt.
-Labo and its local shareholder have been undertaking a restructuring, including a Rehabilitation process which is dependent on the results of the restructuring.
+Labo has secured the Mining Permit, the successful Final Award in the SIAC matter, won the Setting Aside action of Galeo Equipment Corporation ("Galeo") in Singapore and secured an offer of debt finance and offtake agreement for development of Stage 1, the Direct Shipping Operation ("DSO").